seun-ja/smart_comply_back_end/README.md

 python manage.py runserver
 ```

-The API is available at
+The API will be available at

 ```
 http://127.0.0.1:8000/